yjh0410/yolov2-yolov3_PyTorch/README.md

 # the whole project
+In this project, you can enjoy:
+- yolo-v2
+- yolo-v3
+- tiny-yolo-v2
+- tiny-yolo-v3

-In this project, you can enjoy yolo-v2, yolo-v3, tiny-yolo-v2 and tiny-yolo-v3.
-What I have to say is that I don't try to 100% reproduce official YOLO, because it is really difficult and I have not much computation resource.
+What I have to say is that I don't try to 100% reproduce the whole official YOLO project, because it is really hard to me.
+I have not much computation resource, so I can't train my yolov3 on COCO.
+It will cost more than two weeks...

 Recently, I made some improvement, and my yolo project is very close to official yolo models.